What is a Hotshot?

 Physical Fitness

 Hotshot crews adhere to rigorous fitness standards.
-Candidates must pass the arduous-level pack test, which involves carrying a 45-pound pack over 3 miles in under 45 minutes.
+Candidates at a minimum must pass the arduous-level pack test, which involves carrying a 45-pound pack over 3 miles in under 45 minutes.
 Additional fitness targets include running 1.5 miles in under 10 minutes and 35 seconds, completing 40 sit-ups in 60 seconds, and performing chin-ups based on body weight.
 These benchmarks are the national standards, but some crews have their own fitness programs and additional expectations to ensure members are fully prepared for the intense demands of the job.

 Experience